 ISO Sensitivity option allows you to specify the ISO settings.
 It's a same thing as you press the ISO button on the back of your D90 and rotate main command dial.
 In Nikon D90, ISO can be set to AUTO which lets camera pick ISO value automatically as necessary or you can also manually set any value that ranges from LO 1 (equivalent to ISO 100) through 3200 to HI 1 (equivalent to ISO 6400).
 ISO Sensitivity Auto Control menu lets you specify how and when your camera will adjust the ISO value automatically under different lighting conditions.
 When Auto ISO is activated, the camera set ISO value whenever it's necessary if current ISO settings won't allow you for optimal exposure.
 There are three main features to be considered when you enable ISO sensitivity auto control option.
 Here is the brief discussion about them.

 This button will let you set the ISO sensitivity auto control ON or OFF.
 If it's OFF, it will prevent the camera from changing the ISO value automatically.
 If you turn this feature off, you have to increase or decrease the ISO value manually to compensate the exposure.

 This option is used to set the highest ISO value your camera can set automatically before it starts lowering the shutter speed to get the proper exposure.

 3. Minimum shutter speed

 This setting allows you to set D90 how slow the shutter speed can be before ISO is boosted up by camera automatically to higher value to get proper exposure.
-Default value is 1/30th of the second and it’s not recommended most of the time to set shutter speed below that unless you are using tripod.
-If you are using telephoto lens then may be you want to set Minimum shutter speed to 1/250th of the second and if you are using wide angle lens for landscape, you might want to set below 1/30th of the second.
+Default value is 1/30th of the second and it's not recommended most of the time to set shutter speed below that unless you are using tripod.
+If you are using telephoto lens, you might want to set the Minimum shutter speed to 1/250th of the second and if you are using wide angle lens for landscape, you might want to set below 1/30th of the second.